Book Tickets

 You will have to go outside to go between A Galleries and B Galleries, as they are two separate buildings.
 There is an accessible pathway between the two buildings.

-The 'Our Place in Space' path, although passed as accessible, it is a gravel path and it can be challenging in some parts for prams, wheelchairs and scooters.
+The gravel path connecting the museum grounds to the North Down coastal path can be challenging in some parts for prams, wheelchairs and scooters.

 When you arrive at Cultra Station, you will come across the Transport Museum first.
 From there, it’s a 15 minute walk to the Folk Museum.
 Please note the walk is uphill, so if you have any accessibility requirements please call us on 028 9042 8428 prior to your arrival and we can look into arranging one of our mobility scooters or wheelchairs.